seanmorris/smgen/pages/customization.md

 }
 ```

-2. Include your theme file after the default stylesheet in `.smgen-rc` (or front‑matter):
+2. Include your theme file after the default stylesheet in `.smgen-rc` or `.smgen.yaml`:

 ```bash
 STYLES=$(cat <<-END